mikaelvesavuori/gitmetrix/README.md

 ---

-With `gitmetrix` you get the possibility to extract a set of core Git metrics ("engineering metrics") for a given repository and time span:
+With Gitmetrix you get the possibility to extract a set of core Git metrics ("engineering metrics") for a given repository and time span:

 ```json
 {